Saxon/C documentation does not give information on customizing installation directory

 Is there a way to replace the path /usr/lib with our customized directory?

-Updated by O'Neil Delpratt about 2 years ago
+Updated by O'Neil Delpratt over 3 years ago

 For Linux you can use the environment variable SAXONC_HOME to set the location of the Saxon/C library.